department-of-veterans-affairs/vets-design-system-documentation/src/_components/template.md

 ### When to use Component name

-* **In this context**: Explain the scenario or user context where this component is, or could be, used.
+* **In this context.** Explain the scenario or user context where this component is, or could be, used.
-* **In this task**: Explain the user task or tasks where this component is, or could be, used.
+* **In this task.** Explain the user task or tasks where this component is, or could be, used.

 ### When to consider something else

-* **Not in this context**: Explain which scenarios or user context where this component is not, or should not, be used.
+* **Not in this context.** Explain which scenarios or user context where this component is not, or should not, be used.
-* **Not for these tasks**: Explain the user tasks where this component is not, or should not, be used.
+* **Not for these tasks.** Explain the user tasks where this component is not, or should not, be used.
-* **Use this instead**: Explain when another component should be used instead.
+* **Use this instead.** Explain when another component should be used instead.

 ### How this component works